-One of the research gaps in the current literature that present models to study household flood adaptation behaviour (for example, Erdlenbruch and Bonté, 2018; Haer et al., 2016) is that flood events are not included in the simulation models.
-These

-- 45 studies define flood experience as an agent attribute that is set initially and stays the same throughout the simulations.
+One of the research gaps in the current literature that presents models to study household flood adaptation behaviour (for example, Erdlenbruch and Bonté, 2018; Haer et al., 2016) is that flood events are not included in the simulation models.
+These studies define flood experience as an agent attribute that is set initially and stays the same throughout the simulations.
 A household that was not flooded in past events may get flooded in the future and may re-evaluate previous adaptation decisions, which in turn necessitates that flood events are included in the modelling.
 The second gap is that the effects of an economic incentive on the adaptation behaviour of individuals have not been addressed in the models.
-Such an analysis would provide an understanding of how much incentives contribute to flood risk reduction. - 50 This study aims to enhance the current modelling practices of human-flood interaction to address the shortcomings of the current literature and draw new insights for FRM policy design.
-To achieve this aim, we build a coupled agent-based and flood models that comprehensively includes the human and the flood attributes in a holistic manner (Vojinovic, 2015).
-Agent-based models (ABMs) are computational models where autonomous and heterogeneous agents (for example, households) interact with each other and their environment (Railsback and Grimm, 2012), exploring the behaviour of agents in a system.
-The - 55 coupled ABM-flood model builds on empirical and modelling insights in the literature: (i) by presenting an integrated simulation model instead of only agent-based models, and (ii) by testing the effects of economic incentives and institutional configurations that have not yet been studied in the context of household flood adaptation behaviour.
-We use the protection motivation theory (PMT) (Rogers, 1983) to investigate household-level decision making to adopt mitigation measures against flood threats. - 60 More specifically, this paper extends two studies presented in (Birkholz, 2014) and (Abebe et al., 2019b).
+Such an analysis would provide an understanding of how much incentives contribute to flood risk reduction.

+This study aims to enhance the current modelling practices of human-flood interaction to address the shortcomings of the current literature and draw new insights for FRM policy design.
+To achieve this aim, we build a coupled agentbased and flood model that comprehensively includes both human and flood attributes in a holistic manner (Vojinovic, 2015).
+Agent-based models (ABMs) are computational models in which autonomous and heterogeneous agents (for example, households) interact with each other and their environment (Railsback and Grimm, 2012), exploring the behaviour of agents in a system.
+The coupled ABM-flood model builds on empirical and modelling insights in the literature (i) by presenting an integrated simulation model instead of only agent-based models and (ii) by testing the effects of economic incentives and institutional configurations that have not yet been studied in the context of household flood adaptation behaviour.
+We use the protection motivation theory (PMT; Rogers, 1983) to investigate household-level decision-making in adopting mitigation measures against flood threats.

+More specifically, this paper extends two studies presented in Birkholz (2014) and Abebe et al. (2019b).
 Birkholz qualitatively explored PMT to study household flood preparedness behaviour in the German city of Hamburg.
 Birkholz collected information on local communities' flood risk perceptions and flood preparedness using semi-structured interviews.
 The current study uses the qualitative study as a base to conceptualise and further explore the household flood preparedness behaviour in Hamburg using an ABM.
-Abebe et al. (2019b) employ the coupled flood-agent-institution modelling (CLAIM) framework - 65 developed in (Abebe et al., 2019a) to conceptualise the agent-flood interaction by decomposing the system into five components - agents, institutions, urban environment, physical processes and external factors.
+Abebe et al. (2019b) employ the coupled floodagent-institution modelling (CLAIM) framework developed in Abebe et al. (2019a) to conceptualise the agent-flood interaction by decomposing the system into five components - agents, institutions, urban environment, physical processes and external factors.
 Their main focus was to study the implications of formal rules as institutions.
 In contrast, the current study mainly investigates the effect of informal institutions in the form of shared strategies applying the CLAIM framework.
 Additionally, the study examines individual strategies that affect households' adaptation behaviour.

-70 The remainder of the paper is structured as follows: Section 2 describes the study area.
-Section 3 provides a brief description of PMT and explains how it is conceptualized conceptualised for the study area.
+The remainder of the paper is structured as follows: Sect.
+2 describes the study area.
+Section 3 provides a brief description of PMT and explains how it is conceptualised for the study area.
 Section 4 discussed how CLAIM is used to decompose the system, the ABM and flood model setups, model evaluations and experimental setups.
-Section 5 presents the results of the modelling exercises, followed by a discussion of the implications of the study findings and conclusions in Section 6.
+Section 5 presents the results of the modelling exercises, followed by a discussion of the implications of the study findings and conclusions in Sect.
+6.

-75 2 Study area
+2 Study area